Tyler Stephenson Player Props: Reds vs. Brewers

-The Cincinnati Reds, including Tyler Stephenson and his .400 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starter Corbin Burnes and the Milwaukee Brewers at Great American Ball Park, Friday at 5:10 PM ET.
+On Saturday, Tyler Stephenson (.283 on-base percentage in past 10 games, 53 points below season-long percentage) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Red Sox.
+In his last game he had a hitless performance (0-for-4) against the Brewers.

 Tyler Stephenson Game Info & Props vs. the Brewers